tutorial

 Use the ROS 1 tf2 library to calculate the relative positions of detected objects

-In previous posts, we've covered how visualizing ROS 1 transforms in Foxglove Studio can help us describe the relative positions of a robot’s components.
+In previous posts, we've covered how visualizing ROS 1 transforms in Foxglove can help us describe the relative positions of a robot’s components.

 In this tutorial, we'll learn how ROS 1 transforms can help us calculate the position of an object not explicitly linked to a robot – in relation to both the sensor that detected it and the actuator that will interact with it.